plexitmc/forum/README.md

 ## Changes to the userinterface / frontend

 Everytime you have changed the frontend (`/styles`, `/public`, `/pages` and `/components`),
-you wiil need to run `yarn build` for the changes to take effect.
+you will need to run `yarn build` for the changes to take effect.

 ## Images